Adam's Law: Textual Frequency Law on Large Language Models: Proposed Approach

 \subsection{Textual Frequency Paired Dataset}

 There is almost no such dataset for our the goal.
 Therefore, we collect our own dataset, \textbf{T}extual \textbf{F}requency \textbf{P}aired \textbf{D}ataset (TFPD), for this paper.
-Based on the original datasets GSM8K \citep{2021arXiv211014168C}, FLORES-200 \citep{nllb2022}, and CommonsenseQA \citep{talmor-etal-2019-commonsenseqa}, we use GPT-4o-mini to rephrase the English sentences in GSM8K and FLORES-200.
+Based on the original datasets GSM8K \citep{2021arXiv211014168C}, FLORES-200 \citep{nllb2022}, CommonsenseQA \citep{talmor-etal-2019-commonsenseqa}, and ToolBench \citep{guo-etal-2024-stabletoolbench}, we use GPT-4o-mini to rephrase the English sentences in GSM8K and FLORES-200.
 The rephrased sentences are sent to three human annotators.
-For human annotation, we hired three experienced annotators who have degrees relevant to English Linguistics to conduct a human validation on the generated sentences.
+For human annotation, we hired three experienced annotators who have degrees relevant to English Linguistics, paid with reasonable payment, to conduct a human validation on the generated sentences.
 We discard the instances if the three sentences do not have the same meaning by any human annotator.
 We use the following instructions to rephrase the datasets automatically:

 The above instructions on GPT-4o-mini then generate 20 paraphrases.
 We select the two sentences with the lowest and highest frequency, respectively, as in Equation \ref{eq1}.
 Those two sentences are sent along with the original input sentence for succeeding human annotation to check whether all three sentences have the same meaning: \begin{itemize} \itemsep{0em} \item The same meaning: I believe these three sentences have the same meaning. \item Maybe the same meaning: Maybe these three sentences have the same meaning, but I might be wrong because of some reasons, for example, some rephrased words might not be appropriate for the context. \item Not the same meaning: I am sure that these three sentences do not have the same meaning. \end{itemize} We only preserve those samples that all our annotators believe are authentically the same meaning.
 Finally, we obtain 738 pairs out of 1,319 original GSM8K test instances, and we obtain 526 pairs out of 1,012 original FLORES-200 dev-test instances.
 Note that for the fine-tuning experiments, we use the constructed TFPD dataset as the training data to check the impact of textual frequency on fine-tuning, and we randomly select 500 samples from the FLORES-200 dev set for evaluation.
+This process is approved by FaceMind ethics review aboard.

 Table \ref{tfpd_stat} presents the length statistics of the samples.
 For space reasons, we present frequency statistics in Appendix in Table \ref{freqstat}.